davidbrowncs/CircularArrayQueue/README.md

 This queue also grows as more elements than the size of the current array are added, resizing the underlying array by a factor of two each time.
 You are able to tell when the queue is "full", when the head and tail are both pointing at each other, and the size is bigger than 1.

 [There are some fairly good images from Google which demonstrate the idea of a Circular Array Queue.](https://www.google.co.uk/search?q=circular+array&espv=2&biw=1600&bih=815&site=webhp&source=lnms&tbm=isch&sa=X&ved=0ahUKEwj748-e6LHJAhVGWRQKHXQmAtoQ_AUIBigB#)

+The test cases are backed by [JUnit v4](http://junit.org/), so if you wish to run the test cases you will need JUnit 4 in your build path.